-I’ve spent a lot of time partnering with large enterprises in guiding strategy, adoption, and execution of business technology transformation.
+I’ve spent a lot of time partnering with large companies in guiding enterprise API strategy, API adoption, API consumption, and API execution of business technology transformation.
 Something I see time and time again is that a lot of people slip into the technical perspective of API provisioning: building an API and publishing it on a developer portal.

 “Now everyone will come use my API, right?”